mosaic-hgw/E-PIX/README.md

 ![context](https://user-images.githubusercontent.com/12081369/49164561-a4481500-f32f-11e8-9f0d-fa7a730f4b9d.png)

-Current Version: 2.13.1 (Mai 2022)
+Current Docker-Version of E-PIX: 2023.1.2 (Okt.
+2023)       <br/>
+Current Docker-Version of TTP-FHIR-Gateway: 2023.1.2 (October 2023), Details from [ReleaseNotes](https://www.ths-greifswald.de/ttpfhirgw/releasenotes/2023-1-2)

 # About #
-The Record Linkage and ID Management solution E-PIX (Enterprise Identifier Cross-Referencing) applies the propabilistic Fellegi-Sunter-algorithm and the Levenshtein distance to avoid duplicate participant entries.
+The Record Linkage and ID Management solution E-PIX (Enterprise Identifier Cross Referencing) applies the propabilistic Fellegi-Sunter-algorithm and the Levenshtein distance to avoid duplicate participant entries.
 The independent software module facilitates participant management and multisite-aggregation of medical research data.
 Additionally, the correction of potential synonym errors is supported (i.e. false-negative record linkage).

 # Download #